mozilla-conduit/conduit-docs/phabricator-user.rst

 We have also created a custom command-line tool, `moz-phab
 <https://github.com/mozilla-conduit/review>`_, which is a wrapper
-around Arcanist, providing better support for submitting series of commits than Arcanist does by itself.
+around Arcanist, providing several conveniences, including better support for submitting series of commits than Arcanist does by itself.

 .. _quick-start: